-- Notification for underground evacuation will be made using the underground evacuation alarm - 34 and strobe light signals. - 35 Personnel will evacuate to the nearest Egress Hoist Station.
+- Notification for underground evacuation will be made using the underground evacuation alarm - and strobe light signals. - Personnel will evacuate to the nearest Egress Hoist Station.
 Primary underground escape - routes (identified by green reflectors on the rib) will be used, if possible.
-Secondary underground - escape routes (identified by red reflectors on the rib) will be used if necessary (Figure D-4). - 38 Detailed descriptions of escapeways and an underground escape map are included in the - 39 Underground Escape and Evacuation Plan on file at the WIPP facility, as required by MSHA, 30 - 40 CFR §57.11053, for underground mining situations.
-The MSHA required map takes precedence

-- over Figure D-4, Underground Escape/Evacuation Routes, should an underground mine related - event occur necessitating a change to the evacuation routes.
-The Underground Controller is - 3 responsible for underground personnel accountability and for reporting accountability to the - 4 RCRA Emergency Coordinator. - 5 Upon reaching the surface, personnel will report to their on-site surface assembly or off-site - 6 staging area, as directed, to receive further instructions. - 7 Members of the WIPP Fire Department and the MRT who may be underground, will assist in the - 8 evacuation of the underground when an underground evacuation is called for.
-A reentry by the - 9 MRT will be performed according to 30 CFR Part 49 and MSHA regulations for reentry into a - mine.
-The two MRTs are trained in compliance with 30 CFR Part 49 in mine mapping, mine - gases, ventilation, exploration, mine fires, rescue, and recovery.
+Secondary underground - escape routes (identified by red reflectors on the rib) will be used if necessary (Figure D-4). - Detailed descriptions of escapeways and an underground escape map are included in the - 18 Underground Escape and Evacuation Plan on file at the WIPP facility, as required by MSHA, 30 - 19 CFR §57.11053, for underground mining situations.
+The MSHA required map takes precedence - over Figure D-4, Underground Escape and Evacuation Map, should an underground mine - related event occur necessitating a change to the evacuation routes.
+The Underground - 22 Controller is responsible for underground personnel accountability and for reporting - 23 accountability to the RCRA Emergency Coordinator. - Upon reaching the surface, personnel will report to their on-site surface assembly or off-site - staging area, as directed, to receive further instructions. - Members of the WIPP Fire Department and the MRT who may be underground, will assist in the - evacuation of the underground when an underground evacuation is called for.
+A reentry by the - MRT will be performed according to 30 CFR Part 49 and MSHA regulations for reentry into a - mine.
+The MRTs are trained in compliance with 30 CFR Part 49 in mine mapping, mine gases, - ventilation, exploration, mine fires, rescue, and recovery.

-12 D-8e Further Site Evacuation
+31 D-8e Further Site Evacuation

-- In the event of an evacuation involving the need to transport employees, the following - transportation will be available: - Buses/vans-WIPP facility buses/vans will be available for evacuation of personnel.
+- In the event of an evacuation involving the need to transport employees, the following - transportation will be available:

+- Buses/vans-WIPP facility buses/vans will be available for evacuation of personnel.
 The buses/vans are stationed in the employee parking lot. - Privately Owned Vehicles-Because many employees drive to work in their own vehicles, these vehicles may be used in an emergency.
-Personnel will be provided routes to be taken when leaving the facility. - These vehicles may be used to transport personnel who have been released from the site by the RCRA Emergency Coordinator. - The primary evacuation routes for the WIPP facility are the main DOE north/south access road, - which connects to U.S. Highways 62/180 (north) and State Highway 128 (south).
-Alternate - evacuation routes from the facility are provided at the south side and the east side of the facility - 25 (Figure D-8).
+Personnel will be provided routes to be taken when leaving the facility.

+- These vehicles may be used to transport personnel who have been released from the site by - the RCRA Emergency Coordinator. - 3 The primary evacuation routes for the WIPP facility are the main DOE north/south access road, - 4 which connects to U.S. Highways 62/180 (north) and State Highway 128 (south).
+Alternate - 5 evacuation routes from the facility are provided at the south side and the east side of the facility. - 6 Utilization of the alternate evacuation routes leads to either the main DOE north/south access - 7 road or Campbell Road, which travels north and intersects with U.S. Highway 62/180.
+The - 8 primary and alternate evacuation routes are depicted in Figures D-8 and D-8a.

-26 D-9 Location of the RCRA Contingency Plan and Plan Revision
+9 D-9 Location of the RCRA Contingency Plan and Plan Revision